Tallahassee Museum: Wildlife Florida

 Another major portion of the museum is devoted to Florida wildlife, with many animals in relatively large, well-vegetated areas, usually similar to native habitats.
 Of note are black bears, white-tailed deer, and bobcats, as well as several endangered species: red wolves and Florida panthers.
 There are also several aviaries, a snake exhibit, small mammals, and a "guest" animal habitat, which was introduced in 1988.

 Twice a day, there are "Animal Encounters," during which a staff member shows and teaches about an animal.
 They may show birds of prey, snakes, a rabbit, or a skunk.
 Many of the animals used for education have been injured, especially birds of prey.
 Since these animals could not survive in the wild, in accordance with state laws, they must either be used for education or be put down.

 Old Florida

-Buildings of historical interest or importance comprise the Old Florida segment of the museum: the 19th century Bellevue Plantation (once the home of Catherine Murat, a relative of George Washington, and wife of Napoleon Bonaparte's nephew Achille Murat), the 1937 Bethlehem Missionary Baptist Church (founded by Rev. James Page, a slave preacher), the 1890s Concord schoolhouse, a reminder of early African-American educational facilities, and a 1920s caboose.
+Buildings of historical interest or importance comprise the Old Florida segment of the museum: the 19th century Bellevue Plantation (once the home of Catherine Murat, a relative of George Washington, and wife of Napoleon Bonaparte's nephew Achille Murat), the 1937 Bethlehem Missionary Baptist Church (founded by Rev. James Page, a slave preacher), the 1897 Concord School house, a reminder of early African-American educational facilities, and a 1920s caboose.